pabloherresp/PZ-Server-Save-Manager/README.md

 ```

 These are the only folders and files I've needed to work with in order to let a friend host the game without losing characters, items, map tiles, etc. Fixing the ingame maps was a little harder to achieve but it has worked correctly for me moving the 2 .bin files listed above with the program.
-${\textsf{\color{lightgreen}Not all this info is important for using this program, I'm just leaving it here in case it is useful for someone.}}$
+${\textsf{\color{orange}Not all this info is important for using this program, I'm just leaving it here in case it is useful for someone.}}$
 - The file `server-name.db` inside the `db` folder stores the tickets, userlogs and whitelist details.
 Another file that holds player's info is `players.db` inside `Saves/Multiplayer/server-name`.
-You can check these two files if someone can't join for any reason, it shouldn't happen when using
+You can check these two files if someone can't join for any reason.
+You can check these files at your own risk with software like [this](https://sqlitebrowser.org).
+- The 2 folders inside Multiplayer folder that contain the name of your server store all the saved data, character info, where items are located, zombies location, etc.
+- The 3 files Server folder that contain the name of your server store all the settings of the server.

 (Feel free to comment on any missing file you might find important to add, I've only scripted to copy folders and files I would need to load but some mods i don't own might save data in different files)

-# Work in progress.